 7. ViewSonic Elite XG270QG

-The ViewSonic Elite XG270QG is definitely one of the best G-Sync monitors, and one of the best monitors, period on the market.
+The ViewSonic Elite XG270QG is definitely one of the best G-Sync monitors, and one of the best monitors overall.
 The 27-inch display has a 165Hz refresh rate, along with a 1ms response time.
 It has a QHD resolution and supports IPS Nano Color technology.
 That means you should get excellent color reproduction when playing games, with a 98% DCI-P3 color gamut and 10-bit color depth

 9. Samsung CRG5 monitor